Employment Contract Template

 You only need to know two key figures to calculate it.

 It serves as a parameter for your decision-making as a manager.

 What is Full-Time Equivalent (FTE)?

-FTE or Full-Time Equivalent is a measurement used to convert hours worked by several part-time employees into hours worked by full-time employees.
-The Full-Time Equivalent (FTE) is the number of computed full-time positions.
+Essentially, the FTE is the number of determined full-time positions in an organisation.
 It is used to count employees depending on their degree of employment.

 Being a basic criterion in staff controlling, it is one of the most important staff indicators for companies.
 Particularly due to the development in the part-time sector, your staff planning will be more comprehensible and controllable with this ratio.